Quantum erasing the memory of Wigner's friend: Results

 \begin{widetext}

-\end{widetext} When the setting of Fig.~\ref{f:setup}\textbf{c} is used, the information about the path taken by the photon is preserved in the shape degree of freedom.
-It is therefore possible to check the validity of Properties \ref{p:HI}, \ref{p:AII}.
-On the other hand, we can see that the interference between the two paths \emph{does not occur anymore}.
-In particular, the probability of outcome $\ket{V,\text{ok}'}$ does not vanish
+\end{widetext} When the setting of Fig.~\ref{f:setup}\textbf{b} is used, the information about the path taken by the photon is preserved in the shape and the validity of Properties \ref{p:HI} and \ref{p:AII} can be checked.
+However, we can see that the interference between the two paths \emph{does not occur anymore} and the probability of outcome $\ket{V,\text{ok}'}$ does not vanish

 which means that Property \ref{p:Vok} is automatically violated.
 Therefore, neither of these two contexts allow all of properties 1 through 3 to hold simultaneously.